 Kirby's Quest notes that the earliest record of the name was temp.
 Edward III when Richard Balleheved and Petrr Ballard were listed there.
 The Hundredorum Rolls of 1273 list: Alurell Balard in Essex, 1273; Dreu Ballard in Huntingdonshire; and Thomas Ballard in Somerset.

-Important Dates for the Balard family
+Early History of the Balard family

 This web page shows only a small excerpt of our Balard research.
 Another 76 words (5 lines of text) covering the years 1379, 1615, 1634, 1657, 1586, 1630, 1689, 1680, 1682, 1654 and 1710 are included under the topic Early Balard History in all our PDF Extended History products and printed products wherever possible.